Prerequisites: Have an amateur radio license with the proper privileges or be with someone who does.

 Before the Contest:

-Just like a car going to the racetrack, you should have a plan on how you will operate.
+Just like a car going to the racetrack, you should have a plan for how you will operate.
 Some contests require a ‘rest period’ or limit band switching.
 You may also want to try a special class like QRP or Band Specific Class (Example 10M)

 You should also check to make sure your radio, antenna, and logging software work correctly.